 Workplace privacy and employee rights in Texas involve how much privacy employees have while employers manage business operations.
 These issues often include monitoring, personal records, medical information, and workplace data protection.

-Employers CAN monitor:
+Employers CAN monitor the following:

 - Emails